Alice de Lusignan, Countess of Surrey

-Alice de Lusignan, Countess of Surrey (1224 – 9 February 1256) was a uterine half-sister of King Henry III of England and the wife of John de Warenne, 6th Earl of Surrey.
+Alice de Lusignan, Countess of Surrey (1224 – 9 February 1256) was a half-sister of King Henry III of England and the wife of John de Warenne, 6th Earl of Surrey.
 Shortly after her arrival in England from France in 1247, her half-brother arranged her marriage to the Earl, which incurred some resentment from the English nobility.

 Lineage

 Alice was the second-eldest daughter of Hugh X of Lusignan ("le Brun"), Seigneur de Lusignan and Count of La Marche, and Isabella of Angoulême, queen dowager of England.
 She was born in Lusignan, Poitou, France in 1224, and was a member of the House of Lusignan.

 She had five full brothers and three full sisters, besides her royal half-siblings from her mother's first marriage.

 Marriage

 In 1247, a year after her mother's death, Alice accompanied the new papal legate William of Modena, the Cardinal-bishop of Sabina, to England, which she had decided to make her home, and live at the expense of the Crown.
 In August of that year, her half-brother, King Henry married her to John de Warenne, 6th Earl of Surrey (August 1231 – 29 September 1304).
 The marriage caused some resentment amongst the English nobility, as they considered the king's Lusignan siblings to be parasites and a liability to the kingdom.
 Many prestigious honours and titles were granted to the Lusignans.
 Alice was also said to have been disdainful of all things English.

 John was the son of William de Warenne, 5th Earl of Surrey and Maud Marshal.
 Together they had three children.